jwiegley/use-package/README.md

 This does exactly the same thing as the other two commands above.

+You can also override deferring with the `:demand` keyword.

 A companion to the `:init` keyword is `:config`.
 Although `:init` always happens in the case of deferred modules (which are likely to be the most common kind), `:config` form only run after the module has been loaded by